thebigG/TypeOS/README.md

 A context-based file system(built on top of ramfs) that will hopefully make a writer's laptop last a 40-page short story without the annoying "you're laptop is about to die" warning.

 **NOTE:** scriptfs is a project that started as a research project for my operating systems class at Rutgers University, and I hope to finish it one day.
 As of right now, I am NOT working on it.
 Given that this project  could potentially take from a couple months to (possibly) years to complete, I will be working on some other project that should take me less than six months to complete, this is a little something called Tasker.
-After I'm done with Tasker, and if nothing else pops up, I wil come back to work on scriptfs.
+After I'm done with Tasker, and if nothing else pops up, I will come back to work on scriptfs.

 **Linux Changelog**